wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ```
 ## Validate that the databases are populated from the Azure Disks.
 Run the mongo command and list the databases.
-The DB pod shoud now automatically use the database files stored in the mounted Azure disks and will populate the database.
+The DB pod should now automatically use the database files stored in the mounted Azure disks and will populate the database.
 ```
 root@heroes-db-deploy-678745655b-vq7l5:/# mongo
 MongoDB shell version v3.6.1